DropScriptDoc/ark/docs/classes.md

 ## Vector2
 - Constructors
     - `Vector2()`
-        - Constructs an empty Vector2.
+        - Constructs an empty Vector2 object.
     - `Vector2(const float x, const float y)`
-        - Constructs a Vector2 and sets the x and y fields.
+        - Constructs a Vector2 object and sets the x and y fields.
     - `Vector2(const Vector2& other)`
-        - Constructs a Vector2 from another Vector2.
+        - Constructs a Vector2 object from another Vector2 object.
 - Destructors
     - `~Vector2()`
         - Destructs a Vector2 object.